kalleandreasson/scAIentific/README.md

 ### Prerequisites

-- .NET SDK (version specific to project requirements)
+- .NET core 7 an above.
 - An IDE such as Visual Studio or Visual Studio Code
 - Access to the provided AI model or equivalent